-Transformers rivals Star Wars in terms of sheer mind-boggling amount of toys produced and media created to sell these toys.
+Transformers Action Figures rival Star Wars in terms of sheer mind-boggling amount of toys produced and media created to sell these toys.

 This page focuses on the time period between 1984 and 1991, which has since become referred to as Generation 1.